Brendan-Lim/EhWhatToCook/README.md

 capture flow with profile-based calorie targets so users can cook faster, reduce food waste, and stay aligned with fitness goals.

+This project was created with Matthiaschanjk for Hack&Roll 2026.

 ## What It Does

 - Accepts ingredients you already have on hand.